nel0x/personal-website/content/posts/own-website.md

 This is the basic "course."
 Follow these quick tutorials and you'll have a fully functioning basic web page on the domain name of your choice.

-⏳ This "basic course" can take as little *as an hour* or even less.
+:hourglass: This "basic course" can take as little *as an hour* or even less.

 1. [Get a domain name.](/own-website/basic/domain)
 2. [Get a server.](/own-website/basic/server)